digisixty/digisixty/README.md

 ## About

-I build web apps.
-Mostly with React and Node, sometimes whatever the project actually needs.
+I build and lead teams that build web apps.
+Mostly React and Node, with whatever else the project actually calls for.

 Been doing this long enough to care less about the stack and more about whether the thing ships and doesn't fall over at 2am.
-Currently working on a few client projects and one stubborn side project that I keep telling myself is almost done.
+These days my work is split between writing code, reviewing it, and arguing about architecture in Slack threads that should've been a 10-minute call.

 If you've found this page somehow — hi.
 Feel free to poke around the repos.